Policybazaar gets insurance broking licence from IRDAI | Business

 The broking licence will allow the company to venture into segments which it could not do in the past like claims assistance, offline services, and establish Points of Presence network.

-From a revenue perspective, he said, ''as a web aggregator we would be paid for life insurance renewals.''
+From a revenue perspective, he said, ''as a web aggregator we were not paid for life insurance renewals.''
 As a broker, he said, the company will be entitled for commission as well as fee for web aggregation.

 With the help of broking licence, he said, ''we will be able to do claims settlement and many other things and we will use this opportunity very wisely.''
 Policybazaar has a market share of 25 per cent in the life insurance segment while 10 per cent in health insurance.